 During an ovulation induction (OI) cycle, you will have ultrasound scans and blood tests to ensure the treatment is resulting in eggs developing and ovulating correctly.

 Speak to one of our fertility teams, if you feel that ovulation induction (OI) treatment could help you.
-For more information, contact one our many clinics in the East of England, including those at Cambridge, Colchester and Norwich.
+For more information, contact one our many clinics in the East of England, including those at Cambridge, Colchester, Norwich and Wickford.

 Bringing your eggs and sperm closer together at the right time, ready for fertilisation.
 We can give you all the information you need – and as many answers to your questions as we can – to make sure it is the right choice for you.